 On the personal side of things, Ian has drastically reduced his own energy and water footprints of his 1905 Victorian row house, through a range of building envelope, energy reduction, renewable energy generation, and water conservation projects, bringing its energy footprint to only three equivalent kilo-watt hours (ekWh) per square foot per year.

 Ian is a Professional Engineer certified in Ontario, Canada and a Chartered Engineer with the Institute of Mechanical Engineers in the United Kingdom.
-He also runs competitively, slowing gracefully with age, and plays guitar in, quite frankly, a bit of a “dad band”.
+He also runs competitively, slowing gracefully with age, and plays the guitar in, quite frankly, a bit of a “dad band”.